rs-kellogg/ULF_Qualtrics_JavaScript_TimeCalculation/README.md

 Javascript to calculate time to submit on each page after click & the difference in time between pageLoad & last Click of radio option

-There is also some code at the bottom to resize each radio button size to make it larger and increase the spacing on mobile phones to make it easier to click.
+There is also some code at the bottom to resize each radio button size to make it larger and increase the spacing on mobile phones to make it easier to click and to ensure the options appear at the same location independent of question size.

 To make sure the time to click the last choice is captured and time to click the next button is captured for a question these 3 steps for code should be in the survey.